 If you feel anxious when your surrounded by clutter, you’re not alone.
 Studies show that clutter has a negative impact on our mental health and wellbeing.
 Of course, mental health most often carries over into our physical health as well.

 Have you ever realized you have to clean or tidy up and instead you just sit in a ball on the couch and feel sorry for yourself?
-I have.
+I mean, I know I have.

-I know personally that just downsizing our home helped me significantly combat the feelings of anxiety clutter and allows me to clean our house in 30 minutes or less!
+I know personally that just downsizing our home helped me significantly combat my feelings of anxiety clutter and allows me to clean our house in 30 minutes or less!

 I literally used to flip through my jam-packed closet and I would always want to wear the same few shirts.
 There were just certain clothing items that I knew I loved.
 The thing is, there was a voice in my head saying I had to spread it out and wear different things…even if I didn’t like them as much.